KeroKeroBennito/Imageboard-Link-Maker/README.md

 1. Install Requirements
 2. Open your Terminal of choice
-3. Navigate to the directory containing the `INBLM.py` file
+3. Navigate to the directory containing the `NewsBoard.py` file
-4. run `python IBNLM.py`
+4. run `python NewsBoard.py`

 ### Windows [Under Construction]

 ## Additional Notes

-During testing it's worth mentioning that whilst IBNLM will work in the `command prompt` in Windows, after the program has finished copying the output, the program will close immediately however the clipboard will save the output as normal.
+During testing it's worth mentioning that whilst NewsBoard will work in the `command prompt` in Windows, after the program has finished copying the output, the program will close immediately however the clipboard will save the output as normal.